ranarahul98/recipes/arroz-con-pollo.md

    - Add the rinsed rice and toast it until slightly golden and aromatic.

 3. **Combine Ingredients**
-   - Once the rice is toasted, stir in the blended tomato mixture or fire-roasted diced tomatoes.
+   - Stir in the canned fire-roasted diced tomatoes.
    - Add smoked paprika and dried oregano for a deeper, more aromatic flavor.
    - Pour in 1 cup of chicken broth and 1 cup of the reserved boiled chicken water.
    - Nestle the boiled chicken into the pan, allowing the flavors to infuse.